Tidal Wave (2009 film): Release

 Distribution rights for Haeundae was sold to Hong Kong, Taiwan, India, Indonesia, Japan, Malaysia, Philippines, Singapore, Thailand, Vietnam, the Czech Republic, Slovakia, Russia, Germany, Hungary, France, Quebec, Brazil, the United Kingdom, Australia and Turkey.
 The film was released in South Korea on 22 July 2009.
 As of 20 September 2009, Haeundae had received a total of 11,301,649 admissions in South Korean theatres.

-In English-speaking countries, the film was released as Tidal Wave (an incorrect term as such types of waves are actually caused by gravitational influences, not displacement of water).
+In English-speaking countries, the film was released as Tidal Wave.
 In the United Kingdom, the DVD was released on October 12, 2009 from Entertainment One.